Jaimilit/CrossFit-Signup/README.md

 # Responsive Design

-The site has been designed to be responsive and adapted for desktop and mobile use.
+The site has been designed to be responsive and adapted for use on both desktop and mobile devices.
 The project has been tested using a multi-device emulator with different screen sizes in the Google Chrome Developer Dashboard.
 ![responsive](./static/assets/validations/iamresponsive.png)

 # Future Features